idsdavidgutierrez/fit-sql-faster-time-zone-conversions/README.md

 - OffsetMinutes - INT - An interval value used as an input to the corresponding TZFormat function
 - TargetOffsetMinutes - INT - An interval value used as an input to the corresponding TZFormat function

-Functions `TZGetOffsetsDT`, `TZGetOffsetsDT2`, and `TZGetOffsetsDTO` are provided to perform the equivalent of `(@Input AT TIME ZONE @SourceTimeZoneName) AT TIME ZONE @TargetTimeZoneName`.
+Functions `TZFormatDT`, `TZFormatDT2`, and `TZFormatDTO` are provided to perform the equivalent of `(@Input AT TIME ZONE @SourceTimeZoneName) AT TIME ZONE @TargetTimeZoneName`.
 They must be paired with the corresponding TZGetOffsets function.
 These functions can be called with `OUTER APPLY` or `CROSS APPLY`.
 Each function takes a different type of input data type.

 Arguments for `TZFormatDT`:
 - @Input - DATEIME - the datetime value to be converted